deathdayss/Sample-of-Thinking-in-Java/README.md

 } ///:~
 ```
 ### `final` and `private` methods
-Final methods cannot be overrided.
+Final methods cannot be overridden.
 Private methods are not interface of the base-class so you just create new methods in the derived class if you want to "override" the private methods.
 ### `final` classes
 No class can inherit from final classes.
 All methods in a final class are implicitly final since there is no way to override them.
 ```java